Everyone in your company wants to get something different out of content creation.

 In order to create effective content for your audience, you need to understand them.
 That’s why a crucial part of Element’s content marketing strategy is learning about our clients’ customers and their paths to purchase, which are the “journeys” people go on as they make a purchasing decision.

-There are five steps along a path to purchase:
+There are five steps along the path to purchase:

 Different types of content can serve a certain purpose along each of these five steps.